Josephhaefling/qa-interview-joseph-haefling/README.md

  - Capybara
  - Git

 ### Challenges
-I initially started trying to write this in ruby but had some trouble getting the environment set up properly.
-I didn't want to spend too much time on just the set up so I went ahead and implemented the challenge in JavaScript.
-Getting used to new syntax can be tricky, but I found Cucumber to be pretty easy in that regard.
-The hardest part was using xpath to target specific elements on the page that did not have names, id's, or classes.
+The biggest challenge that I ran into was setting up the ruby environment.
+I was unable to run the project with Ruby 2.3.3 but I was able to run it with 2.6.3.
+Using a new assertion library was a bit of a challenge as well but once I got a few tests running I got the hang of it.

 ### Reflection
-I really enjoyed this challenge!
-Creating automated tests is really cool and I can see how it would be better then running integration tests on a virtual DOM.
-Thank you so much for the opportunity to complete this challenge.
-Wishing everyone at Aetna the happiest of holidays!
+I really loved this challenge!
+Working on a testing with Ruby was very different than what I am used to, but I enjoyed it.
+Creating automated tests with cucumber is great, it seems like a much better approach than running tests on a virtual DOM.
+Working on  Thank's for the opportunity to complete this challenge.